Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Introduction

+Massive neutrinos are relativistic in the early universe and turn non-relativistic around the time of photon decoupling.
+They can influence the early cosmological perturbations and leave characteristic imprints on the Cosmic Microwave Background (CMB) anisotropies \cite{Archidiacono:2016lnv} via early Integrated Sachs-Wolfe (ISW) effect.
+So the cosmological observations can play an import role in detecting the effects of the neutrino mass \cite{Hu:1997mj, Jimenez:2010ev}.
+Moreover, the early relativistic neutrinos suppress the clustering of matter and the late non-relativistic neutrinos contribute to matter cluster, so the growth of structure could be modified by neutrinos.
+Thus, one might extract useful signals of cosmic neutrinos from matter clustering and CMB \cite{Giusarma:2012ph,Giusarma:2016phn, Hannestad:2016fog,Vagnozzi:2017ovm, Simpson:2017qvj,Schwetz:2017fey, Capozzi:2017ipn,Caldwell:2017mqu}.
+Furthermore, the observations of the 21 cm line radiation and the CMB polarization \cite{Oyama:2015gma}, the cross-correlation between the Rees-Sciama effect and the weak lensing \cite{Xu:2016jns} are quite helpful to measure neutrino masses.
+More about the effects of neutrinos see e.g., \cite{Lesgourgues:2006nd} for a review.

-Since Neutrinos and DE are all unknown and both of them have a great influence on the evolution of the Universe, so considering them together is necessary.
-Recently, a stringent upper bound of the total neutrino mass, i.e. $\sum_\nu m_\nu < 0.17$ eV ($95\% $) has been provided by \textit{Planck} 2015 \cite{planck2015} using the dataset \textit{Planck} TT, TE, EE+lowP+BAO with the basic $\Lambda$CDM model.
-However, the constraint of the neutrinos mass strongly depends on the nature of DE in the Universe.
-In Ref. \cite{Hannestad2005}, S. Hannestad studied the influence of $w$CDM model with arbitrary constant EOS parameter on the neutrino mass, and the work also provided that massive neutrinos will degenerate with the DE density and the EOS.
-Therefore, the constraint of the neutrinos mass could be modified significantly by a dynamical DE.
-The upper bound of the total neutrino mass is relaxed for $w$CDM model, but tight for the holographic dark energy (HDE) model \cite{Zhang2016}.
-The previous studies did not take the neutrino mass hierarchies into account, once it is considered, the NH is slightly favored than IH \cite{Huang2016}.
-Moreover, the same conclusion is obtained to the $w$CDM and HDE model, and with a tighter upper limit of $\sum_\nu m_\nu$ \cite{Wang2016}.
+However, the constraint on the neutrino mass strongly depends on the nature of dark energy in the universe.
+Dark energy can affect the CMB power spectrum through altering the expansion rate of the universe and the gravitational potential (late ISW effect).
+Neutrinos, which behave as radiation at early times and contribute to matter density of late times, can also affect the CMB power spectrum similar (early ISW effect and late ISW effect) \cite{Hu:2001bc,Ichikawa:2004zi,Zhao:2016ecj}.
+Recently, a stringent upper bound of the total neutrino mass, i.e. $\sum m_\nu < 0.17$ eV ($95\% $) is provided by \textit{Planck} 2015 \cite{Ade:2015xua} using the data sets \textit{Planck} TT, TE, EE+lowP+BAO with the basic $\Lambda$CDM model.
+In Ref. \cite{Hannestad:2005gj}, S. Hannestad studied the influence of $w$CDM model with an arbitrary constant equation of state parameter (EOS) on the neutrino masses.
+The work suggests the existence of degeneracy between neutrino masses and the EOS of dark energy.
+Therefore, the constraint on the neutrino masses could be modified by a dynamical dark energy.
+Compared with the $\Lambda$CDM model, the constraint on the upper bound of the total neutrino mass is looser for the $w$CDM model, while tighter for the holographic dark energy model \cite{Zhang:2015uhk}.
+Moreover, previous studies have not yet taken the neutrino mass hierarchy into account, once it is considered, the cosmological data tends to favor the NH case in $\Lambda$CDM model \cite{Huang:2015wrx, Gerbino:2016ehw, Wang:2017htc}.
+Furthermore, the same conclusion still holds when the $w$CDM and holographic dark energy model are considered \cite{Wang:2016tsz}.
+On the other hand, different neutrino hierarchies mildly change the dynamical dark energy properties \cite{Yang:2017amu}.